Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Purdue Stats and Trends

-- In Purdue's 12 games this year, it has seven wins against the spread.
+- In Purdue's 12 games this season, it has seven wins against the spread.

-- This year, the Boilermakers have two against the spread wins in four games as an underdog of 4.5 points or more.
+- This season, the Boilermakers have two against the spread wins in four games as an underdog of 4.5 points or more.

-- Purdue's games this season have gone over the point total in 33.3% of its opportunities (four times in 12 games with a set point total).
+- Purdue's games this year have hit the over on four of 12 set point totals (33.3%).

 - When Purdue scores more than 27.5 points, it is 6-1 against the spread and 6-1 overall.

-- Purdue is 5-2 against the spread and 5-2 overall when the team totals over 404.6 yards.
+- In games that Purdue churns out over 404.6 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Boilermakers have turned the ball over 15 times this season, three more turnovers than the Volunteers have forced (12).
+- This season the Boilermakers have turned the ball over 15 times, three more than the Volunteers' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.